 Number of Employees

-More employees means greater employer's liability exposure and more people working on client properties.
-Apprentices and subcontractors may also affect your premium depending on how they're engaged.
+Each additional worker increases employer liability and the number of people operating on client properties.
+Apprentices and labour-hire staff may also affect your premium depending on how they are engaged and supervised.

 📋